t3knoid/homelab/ldap.md

 ---
-title: "LDAP Authentication"
+title: "LDAP"
 ---

-# 🔐 LDAP Authentication
+# 🔐 LDAP

 **Lightweight Directory Access Protocol (LDAP)** is a standard protocol used to authenticate and query directory services such as **Active Directory (AD)**.
 In this environment, LDAP provides centralized authentication for applications that support directory integration, ensuring consistent identity management across systems.